pixl8/preside-ext-data-api/README.md

 myGroovyApi.entity.my_entity.name=My alternate entity
 ```

 Unlike annotations, i18n properties _will_ cascade up to the defaults.
-So if you don not make any customisations, you will see all the default text.
+So if you do not make any customisations, you will see all the default text.

 ### Interceptors

 All the same interceptors will run when actions are taken in a namespaced API.
-However, the interception point name will have `_namespace` as a suffix.
+However, the interception point name will have `_{namespace}` as a suffix.
 Again, there is no fallback to the default interceptor, so any interceptors will need to be explicitly defined for your namespace.
 For example:

 ```
 public void function preDataApiSelectData( event, interceptData ) {